 By Bartee Halie

-“Texas Entertainers: Lone Stars in Profile” is full of talented Texans who deserve a curtain call.
-Order your copy by mailing a check for $24.00 to Bartee Haile, P.O.
+Read all about the early years of the oil frenzy in “Texas Boomtowns: A History of Blood and Oil” Order your copy for $24.00 by mailing a check to Bartee Haile, P.O.
 Box 130011, Spring, TX 77393.